ketiko/lois/README.md

   lois simplecov -g, --github-credentials=GITHUB_CREDENTIALS      # Run simplecov
 ```

-Lois has commands to run and report ruby quality metrics to Github PR Statuses.
+Lois has commands to run and report ruby quality metrics to GitHub PR Statuses.
 All it requires is
-a github basic auth credentials for a user to report the statuses.
+a GitHub basic auth credentials for a user to report the statuses.
 The user needs write access to the repo to post
 PR status updates.

 See [https://developer.github.com/v3/auth/#basic-authentication](https://developer.github.com/v3/auth/#basic-authentication).